HigherOrderCO/Kind/TUTORIAL.md

-What Formality is astutely observing is that `Bool.not(Bool.not(b))` is not equal to b _in the sense of identical with_ `b`, just like "evening star" and "morning star" two unequal phrases both referring to Venus (this may seem pedantic, but it is called _Formality_ after all).
+What Formality is astutely observing is that `Bool.not(Bool.not(b))` is not equal to b _in the sense of identical with_ `b`, just like "evening star" and "morning star" are two unequal phrases both referring to Venus.
+Formality will (this may seem pedantic, but it is called _Formality_ after all).

 Formality requires more evidence before admitting our assertion.
-As usual, this comes down to case analysis:
+As usual, this comes down to case analysis - we'll prove the statement holds for each possible value of the Bool `b`:
 ```c
 Bool.not_not_is_b(b: Bool): Equal(Bool, Bool.not(Bool.not(b)), b)
   case b: